top of page

 Our courses and trainings are developed in conjunction with Stephen Porges, PhD, creator of the Polyvagal Theory and co-founder of Polyvagal Institute.
 Learn directly from Dr. Porges and other thought leaders including Deb Dana, Peter Levine, Arielle Schwartz, Jan Winhall, Mona Delahooke, Lori Desautels, Michael Allison, and more.

-Find a course based on your interest, career field, or level of knowledge from beginner to expert- many with CEs available.
-From foundational knowledge in our Core Courses to Applications Courses that apply Polyvagal Theory to your life and profession, topics include felt safety, trauma, addiction, martial arts, therapy, yoga, education, parenting, somatic experiencing, performance, childhood development and much more.
-Our Certificate Courses offer our most robust training toward becoming polyvagal-informed.
+Find a course based on your interests, career field, or level of knowledge from beginner to expert- many with CEs available.
+From foundational knowledge to applications of Polyvagal Theory to your life and profession, course topics include felt safety, trauma, addiction, therapy, yoga, education, parenting, somatic experiencing, performance, childhood development and much more.
+Our Certificate-Level Courses offer our most robust training toward becoming a polyvagal-informed professional.

-For those seeking training in other languages, Polyvagal Institute's (PVI) international partner network includes eight countries offering courses which are PVI approved.
+For those seeking training in other languages, Polyvagal Institute's (PVI) international partner network includes a dozen countries offering courses which are produced in collaboration with Polyvagal Institute, or are PVI approved.

 PVTvideo